 LIGHT + WATERING + REPOTTING

 Caring for these string of pearls can feel like quite a learning curve if you are new to houseplants, particularly succulents.
 As with all plants, the main issues are light and watering… this plant needs lots of the former, and (relatively) little of the latter.
 The main reason these plants don’t survive is overwatering.
 I water mine once every 2-3 weeks-ish in the growing season and lightly once a month during winter.
-I aerate the soil and water deep into the pot until water runs out the bottom and during winter I often water on a plate from below.
+I water deep into the pot until water runs out the bottom and during winter I often water on a plate from below.

 I just need to come out and say that I killed my first plant by not giving it enough light… I was adamant that it was going to hang in my living room off my curtain pole, but this west facing room did not have nearly enough light for my pearls!
 Coupled with the fact that it was hanging quite high up, it all ended rather badly.
 I waited until the following Spring and tried again.
 These negative experiences can really teach us so much; that phrase about learning from your mistakes really does apply when it comes to plants I think.